Calculator-Online.net

 What are the multiple coefficients of determination?

-The multiple coefficients of determination (R2) measure the amount of change in the dependent variable, which can be predicted based on the explanatory variable set in the multiple regression equation.
+In multiple regression, the multiple coefficient of determination (R²) measures the proportion of variation in the dependent variable that can be predicted from the set of independent variables included in the model.

 What does R explain?